functionally/mantis-oracle/ReadMe.md

 A General-Purpose Token-Based Oracle for Cardano
 ================================================

-This Cardano oracle reports structured data (namely, the `PlutuxTx.Data` type) to a transaction if the fee, as a quantity of a fungible token, is paid.
+This Cardano oracle reports structured data (namely, the `PlutuxTx.BuiltinData` type) to a transaction if the fee, as a quantity of a fungible token, is paid.
 It can be incorporated into other smart-contract scripts that use the oracle's value in their validation logic.

 Parameters